01 of 16

 Northumberland National Park

-In the country not particularly known for big skies and wide open spaces, Northumberland National Park is a dramatic exception.
-Stretching from Hadrian's Wall to the Cheviot Hills along the traditional Scottish border, the Northumberland National Park is one of England's emptiest quarters.
+In a country not particularly known for big skies and wide open spaces, Northumberland National Park is a dramatic exception.
+Stretching from Hadrian's Wall to the Cheviot Hills along the traditional Scottish border, Northumberland National Park is one of England's emptiest quarters.
 Only 2,200 people live within its 405 square miles, midway between Carlisle and Newcastle-upon-Tyne.
 The park, at the top of England, is virtually in the center of Britain.

 Archaeological excavations show evidence of human occupation here for 10,000 years.
 And the mysterious hillforts that top many hills in the northern part of the park were probably built about 700 B.C.